-Phoenix / Valley of the Sun Area Campgrounds Professional Review and Guide
+Phoenix / Valley of the Sun Area Campgrounds Professional Guide

 "Phoenix and its sister cities in the Valley of the Sun are home to more than two million people, more than half the state’s population.
 With such an urban concentration, it is hard to believe there are public campgrounds within easy reach.
 However, the desert valley lies on the edge of the rugged central mountains, and is bordered on the north and east by the 2.9 million acres of the Tonto National Forest, one of the largest in the country.
 In addition, several regional county parks have campgrounds.